ecs160ss12019/Breakfast/StoryMapping.md

 Pakman:  		how The pac-man moves, interacts, and looks like

-Enemy:			how the ghosts move, interact, and look like
+Ghost:			how the ghosts move, interact, and look like

 Blocks(grid):	Part of the arcade, marks the paths of the characters